pigeonhands/transaction-app/README.md

 to stdout.

-The transactions and client state are stored in `transactions.db` so the same state will be used across diffrent transaction csv files.
+The transactions and client state are stored in memory so the same state will **NOT** be used across diffrent transaction csv files.

 -------